 Managing your diabetes well before and during your pregnancy definitely helps to reduce these risks.

 The best way to reduce the risks to you and your baby is to ensure your diabetes is well controlled before you become pregnant.
 Let your GP or diabetes specialist know 3–6 months before you start trying for a baby.
 They can refer you to a diabetes clinic for pre-pregnancy counselling and support.
+Pre-pregnancy counselling and planning have been shown to reduce the risk of poor outcomes.

 Your blood glucose levels need to be closely monitored.
 You should be offered a blood test, called an HbA1c test, every month.
 This measures the level of glucose in your blood.
-Continue using contraception and delay getting pregnant until your blood glucose is well controlled (HbA1c is under 48mmol/mol or your personal target is met).
+Continue using contraception and delay getting pregnant until your blood glucose is well controlled (HbA1c is under 48 mmol/mol or your personal target is met).
 However, not everybody can plan their pregnancy.
 If you have diabetes and think you might be pregnant, see your doctor as soon as you can.

 Your healthcare team will review your medicines.
 If you are taking sulphonylurea to control your diabetes, this is likely to be stopped and replaced with insulin.
 Medicines such as statins or ACE inhibitors will also be stopped as they can cause harm to the development of your baby.